rust-lang/cargo/src/doc/src/reference/unstable.md

   * `CARGO_REGISTRY_INDEX_URL` --- The URL of the registry index.
   * `CARGO_REGISTRY_NAME_OPT` --- Optional name of the registry.
 Should not be used as a storage key.
 Not always available.

 * `cargo:paseto` - implements asymmetric token support (RFC3231) as a credential provider.
+Requires `-Zasymmetric-token`.

 `cargo-credential-1password` uses the 1password `op` CLI to store the token.
 You must